searkweather/videoplayer/readme.txt

 = I have activated the plugin, but don't see the video player.
 What do I do? =

 Check and make sure that you have the appropriate hook in your template file for the header: `<?php wp_head(); ?>`

+= The plugin seems to work fine, but search results, archive pages and rss feeds show code.
+What do I do? =

+At this stage, there are many templates available for WordPress.
+Each of them can differ in how they call the post and display it.
+Until I am able to update the plugin to handle this gracefully, you may need to alter your template to use the `<?php the_post(); ?>` tag or `<?php the_content(); ?>` instead of `<?php the_excerpt(); ?>`.
+Make sure that the template you're using is updated for the most recent version of WordPress for best compatibility.

 = How can I get help? =